MikeTheHammer/wmul_click_utils/README.md

 some other option is not provided.
 E.G. An e-mail address and a username.
 Either or both might be provided, but at least one is needed.

 `required_unless` is one or more other options in a list.
+A single option may be either a lone string or a string in a list ( `"foo"` or `["foo"]` ).
 If none of the options are present, an error is raised.

 Example:
 ```